faheemmalik11/Adobe_Coldfusion_Installation/README.md

 ```
 And then click on the blue download button

-Then logged In into the user (using google or create a new account).
+Then logged In (using google or create a new account).

 Then download the new package by filling the form at the last of the form select
 ```sh